 Raymon Elozua is a visual artist.
 He has taught at New York University, Rhode Island School of Design, Pratt School of Design and Louisiana State University.
 He has received three National Endowment for the Arts grants in painting and sculpture.
 His work appears in numerous public and private collections.
-In May of 2003, the Mint Museum of Art and the Mint Museum of Craft and Design will present a career retrospective survey of his sculptures, paintings, photography and digital works. (www.mintmuseum.org/elozua) A full catalog will be available.
+In May of 2003, the Mint Museum of Art and the Mint Museum of Craft and Design will presented a career retrospective survey of his sculptures, paintings, photography and digital works.

 More of his work can be seen here: elozua.com.